jitenit/faq-in-minute/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plug-in is useful for creating faq in any website with latest design pattern. create and display your Faq in Just minute for Free.
+This plug-in is useful for creating faq(frequently asked questions) in any website with latest design pattern. create and display your Faq(frequently asked questions) in Just minute for Free.

 == Description ==
 FAQ in minute is plugin for displaying your FAQ in website.
 Active Plugin and create all faq with admin panel. just user our short codes to display faq in website pages or in post.